Elizabeth-dov/project_3/READMY.md

 ## Overview

 This project is a car leasing website that provides comprehensive information about leasing vehicles.
 It includes details on the leasing process, advantages, and considerations, along with options to browse new and pre-owned cars.
+The website was designed and built using modern web technologies, including HTML, CSS and JavaScript, which allowed for a responsive and aesthetic appearance and dynamic functionality.

 ## Technologies Used